PostHog/posthog.com/contents/handbook/company/communication.md

 Documents any company-wide internal information, in addition to any information related to People, Ops, Legal & Compliance, Finance or Strategy.

 **Examples of information that should go here:**
-- ✅ Hiring requests and job profiles
+- ✅ Hiring plans and discussions before we post a job ad
-- ✅ Hiring strategies and plans
+- ✅ People discussions, e.g. benefits, pensions, share options, org structure
 - ✅ Onboarding/offboarding checklists
-- ✅ Non-engineering sprint plannings
+- ✅ Non-engineering team sprint planning
-- ✅ Company-wide internal discussions, most likely WIP before we release publicly (e.g. product positioning strategy, customer strategy, board meetings debriefs, ...)
+- ✅ Sensitive discussions around future positioning, customer strategy, fundraising, board meetings

 **Examples of information that should NOT go here:**
 - ❌ Any information that should be public (see guidelines on [public by default](http://localhost:8000/handbook/company/communication#public-by-default)), this should go in the public repositories (`posthog`, `posthog.com`, ...).